bekk/bekk-christmas/post/react/draft-back-to-basics.md

 };
 ```

-In the configuration file above, we tell webpack to look for the `index.js` file in the src folder to start its bundling process, and that the output should be in a file called `main.js` in a new folder `/dist`.
-The purpose of the html plugin is that it generates an HTML5 file that includes all your webpack bundles in the body using script tags.
+In the configuration file above, we tell Webpack to look for the `index.js` file in the src folder to start its bundling process, and that the output should be in a file called `main.js` in a new folder `/dist`.
+The purpose of the html plugin is that it generates an HTML5 file that includes all your Webpack-bundles in the body using script tags.

-Now that webpack is in place, we can rewrite our `index.js` file to use the installed version of Lodash that we got through npm.
+Now that Webpack is in place, we can rewrite our `index.js` file to use the installed version of Lodash that we got through npm.

 ```javascript
 import _ from "lodash"; // Use lodash installed from npm